LucyLightCode/Mayfair_project_sentiment_analysis/README.md

 ## Conclusion

-The BOW model, trained on the cleaned and preprocessed review data, is the recommended model for classifying the sentiment of Mayfair hotel reviews.
+The BOW model, trained on the cleaned and preprocessed review data, is the recommended model for classifying the sentiment of Mayfair reviews.
 It provides good overall performance and strikes a balance between all three sentiment classes.

 ## Future Work